hatmantop/processingmaze/README.md

 'r': randomly generate a new maze with recursive division

-'g': generate the maze and display its path
+'g': generate path for current maze

+'v': show a visualization of the maze being solved